Hearst Castle: Depression, death and after: 1939–present

 By the late 1930s the Great Depression and Hearst's profligacy had brought him to the brink of financial ruin.
 Debts totaled $126 million.
-(Note: Victoria Kastner suggests the lower, but still enormous, figure of $87 million dollars.)
+(Note: Victoria Kastner suggests the lower, but still enormous, figure of $87 million.)
 He was compelled to cede financial control of the Hearst Corporation, newspapers and radio stations were sold, and much of his art collection was dispersed in a series of sales, often for considerably less than he had paid.
 Hearst railed against his losses, and the perceived incompetence of the sales agents, Parish-Watson & Co.: "they greatly cheapened them and us, (he) advertises like a bargain basement sale.
 I am heartbroken".
 Construction at Hearst Castle virtually ceased.
 After Pearl Harbor the castle was closed up and Hearst and Davies moved to Wyntoon which was perceived to be less vulnerable to enemy attack.
 They returned in 1945 and construction on a limited scale recommenced, finally ending in 1947.
 In early May of that year, with his health declining, Hearst and Davies left the castle for the last time.
 The pair settled in at 1007 North Beverly Drive in Beverly Hills.
 Hearst died in 1951, (Note: The pallbearers for Hearst's coffin included Herbert Hoover, Earl Warren, Douglas MacArthur, Bernard Baruch and Louis B. Mayer.) his death abruptly severing him from Davies, who was excluded from the funeral by Hearst's family – "For thirty-two years I had him, and they leave me with his empty room".
 In 1950 Julia Morgan closed her San Francisco office after a career of forty-two years.
 Ill health circumscribed her retirement and she died, a virtual recluse, in early 1957.